 Who will carry out the work?

-- Solicitor/Principal assisted by a paralegal
+- Solicitor/or other professional over three years assisted by a paralegal

-- All work supervised overseen by Principal Solicitor or equivalent
+- All work supervised/ overseen by Principal Solicitor or equivalent

 The exact number of hours it will take depends on the circumstances in your case.
 Such as: